CBIIT/NCI-DOE-Collab-Pilot1-Autoencoder-Node-Saliency/README-technical.md

   - g1Count: Histogram bar counts for class 1 at each node.

 ## Results
-The following sections provide links to two papers on this software and an example for each paper.
-The examples provide details on how to generate results described in the two papers.
+The following sections provide links to two publications on this software and an example for each publication.
+The examples provide details on how to generate results described in the two publications.
 The figures will be generated in the [Plots](./Plots) directory.

 ### MNIST Dataset
 - Ya Ju Fan. "[Autoencoder Node Saliency: Selecting Relevant Latent Representations](https://doi.org/10.1016/j.patcog.2018.12.015)."
 CoRR, abs/1711.07871.
 2017.